serverless/blog/posts/2020-03-13-ultimte-guide-aws-http-apis.md

 Overall, this was a huge nuisance.
 You had to extract the JWT from headers, verify that it was formatted correctly and cryptographically validate it with a library like `jose` (Node.js) or `python-jose` (Python).
 After all that, you still had to generate an IAM policy granting access to the API endpoint, and make sure you did it properly to avoid inadvertently caching a policy that denied access to subsequent requests to different endpoints.
 Essentially, a huge hassle that AWS is offering to take care of for you.

-If you're interested in doing with the Serverless Framework, you can read more about it [here](https://serverless.com/blog/serverless-auth-with-aws-http-apis/).
+If you're interested in using the JWT integration and the Serverless Framework, you can read more about it [here](https://serverless.com/blog/serverless-auth-with-aws-http-apis/).

 ## Simplified Routes and Deployment Stages